IBMStreams/streamsx.documentation/_includes/vs-code/installation_and_setup.md

 1. Download and install the [Visual Studio Code](https://code.visualstudio.com/Download) editor.
+1. (Optional, required for syntax highlighting and code completion) Set the `JAVA_HOME` environment variable to a Java JRE or JDK/SDK version 8 or higher.
 2. Install the **IBM Streams** extension:
     1. In VS Code, bring up the [**Extensions**](https://code.visualstudio.com/docs/editor/extension-gallery) view by clicking on the Extensions icon in the [**Activity Bar**](https://code.visualstudio.com/docs/getstarted/userinterface) on the left side.
     1. Search for the **IBM Streams** extension and install it.